socadk/design-practice-repository/activities/DPR-StorySplitting.md

 #### Practices and Techniques (Refinements, Guides)

+Story splitting operates on backlog items such as [user stories](DPR-UserStory.md).
 Story splitting can be followed or accompanied by [Tactic DDD](DPR-TacticDDD.md).

-Event storming can either trigger story capturing and splitting, or be performed when following the workflow steps.
+Event storming can either trigger story capturing and splitting, or be performed when following business event and workflow steps.

 [Story Mapping](https://www.agilealliance.org/glossary/storymap/) and [Example Mapping](https://ecsa2020.disim.univaq.it/details/ecsa-2020-keynotes/3/Mighty-Methods-Four-Essential-Tools-for-Every-Software-Architect-s-Silver-Toolbox) are two related, complementary practices.
 Split stories can be mapped more easily than larger ones.
 More specifically, splitting by workflow step is straightforward to combine with/use to populate the horizontal dimension in story maps; the other patterns all fit the vertical "details" dimension.
 Example mapping also talks about business rules, in the sense of a constraint that must be met.
 Any story can serve as input; the broader and complex it is, the longer and more intense clarification discussions will results.
 The more specific and simple a story is, the easier it will be to find the acceptance criteria for it.